muSpectre/muGrid/doc/source/Python.rst

 Multidimensional arrays
 ***********************

-Each *µ*\Grid field has a representation in a multidimensional array.
+Each µGrid field has a representation in a multidimensional array.
 This representation is used when accessing a field with Python via `numpy <https://numpy.org/>`_ or when writing the field to a file.
 The default representation has the shape